Gil Montandon

 Gil Montandon (born April 28, 1965 in Neuchâtel, Switzerland) is a Swiss former professional ice hockey centre.
 He played in the National League (NL) for HC Fribourg-Gottéron and SC Bern.

-Montandon is currently working as a hockey analyst for the Francophone Swiss television station, RTS.
-He also works as a hockey expert for MySports, the official broadcaster of the Swiss National League.
-He is also a regular guest on hockey talk show, Les Puckalistes, on the Francophone Swiss television station, La Télé.
+Montandon used to work as a hockey analyst for the Francophone Swiss television station, RTS.
+He also briefly worked as a hockey expert for MySports, the official broadcaster of the Swiss National League.
+He was also a regular guest on hockey talk show, Les Puckalistes, on the Francophone Swiss television station, La Télé.

 Playing career

 Montandon made his professional debut during the 1984-85 National League season, playing for HC Fribourg-Gottéron.
 He went on to play 5 seasons with the team before joining SC Bern in the summer of 1989.
 He played 11 seasons with Bern, winning 3 Swiss championships.
 In the summer of 2000, Montandon returned to his former team, HC Fribourg-Gottéron, to play 9 more seasons in the National League.
 He eventually retired from professional hockey at age 43.
 He played a total of 1,069 games in the National League, tallying 416 goals and 444 assists.